the home of cult football

 had everything to become a world class player, Hudson, won just one more cap.

-Click here for video clip.
+Click here for video clip of England v West Germany 1975.

 If you enjoyed reading this piece we strongly recommend you read 'England versus Germany: The Best of Enemies' by David Dowling.
 A superb account of the historical rivalry between the two nations which provided many useful reference points for this article.
 A full review of the book will follow shortly.